schneikai/hive/README.md

 select a square crop from the image and resize the final image to 200x200 pixels.

 Hive uses [DeviseAvatarable](http://github.com/schneikai/devise_avatarable)
-to configure social logins.
-Checkout the project README for more infos and configuration options.
+to configure avatars.
+Checkout the DeviseAvatarable README for more infos and configuration options.